UCB-stat-159-s21/site/_sources/Hw/hw07-permute-contrib.md

 1. _[5 points]_ Check the endpoints are found in a numerically stable and efficient manner.
 Provide a better method if not.

 1. _[5 points]_ Add unit tests that exercise all the options.

+Please put the responses to these write up questions along with the results of running the unit tests in your `confidence-intervals.ipynb` submission file.

 ## [30 points] 2-sided bounds.